 In some countries it is devastating the church and it is coming to Ukraine.

-I have been told that in certain Baptist circles in Ukraine and Russia this has reached epidemic proportions.
+I have been told that in certain Baptist circles in Ukraine this has reached epidemic proportions.

-What has happened?
+5) What has happened?

 As we grow older many men have accumulated so much experience that they begin to take sex for granted.